Driver who hit Girl Scouts, killing four, was 'huffing' chemicals, police said

 Treu's black Ford F-150 pickup truck was traveling north when it crossed over a lane into the ditch and hit the group, police said.
 Treu fled the scene after the crash, but later surrendered, police said.

-Treu and a passenger said they were intentionally inhaling chemical vapors, known as 'huffing,' prior to the accident, the Lake Hallie Police Department said.
+Treu and a passenger said they were intentionally inhaling chemical vapors, known as "huffing," before the accident, the Lake Hallie Police Department said.

-Girl Scouts of the USA CEO Sylvia Acevedo issued a statement expressing condolences to the families saying the organization was heartbroken over the deaths.
+Girl Scouts of the USA CEO Sylvia Acevedo said the organization was heartbroken over the deaths.

 “We ask for privacy for the council, and for the families who are mourning the tragic loss of loved ones today.
-The Girl Scout Movement everywhere stands with our sister Girl Scouts in Wisconsin to grieve and comfort one another in the wake of this terrible tragedy," she said.
+The Girl Scout Movement everywhere stands with our sister Girl Scouts in Wisconsin to grieve and comfort one another in the wake of this terrible tragedy," she said in a statement.